Paint robot: Future

 There are multiple ideas people have come up with to increase the presence of painting robots in various industries.
 One such idea comes from technology professors; an interior wall painting robot.
 The design aims to make the robots “roller-based” so that it can move freely along walls and apply paint to them.
 The hope is to get people out of the toxicity of interior painting and decrease the amount of time it takes to finish walls.
 According to the designers, the robot can be made inexpensively as to make it more commercially available.

-CloudPainter is a company that designs robots, who's take on the painting robot shifts from simple filling of color to a robot that has “computational creativity,” and can paint more detailed and original designs.
+CloudPainter is a company that designs robots, whose take on the painting robot shifts from simple filling of color to a robot that has “computational creativity,” and can paint more detailed and original designs.
 The robot has a 3-D printed paint-head with multiple robotic arms and is programmed with artificial intelligence and deep learning.

 A painting robot designed by Shunsuke Kudoh is equipped with fingered hands and stereo vision.
 It is capable of looking (with a digital camera eye) at an object, then, using its fingers, pick up a paintbrush and copy the object onto a canvas.
 The robot is relatively small and can paint small things, such as an apple.

 Ai-Da, a humanoid robot created by Aidan Meller, is prompted by AI algorithms to create paintings using her robotic arm, a paintbrush, and palette.

 Clockwork, a manicurist robot, uses two 3D cameras to paint a fingernail in about 30 seconds.